travelgateX/documentation-site/content/getting-started/learning-graphql/overview.md

 **We are focused on delivering the best APIs to our clients**.
 SOAP APIs are long gone and modelling REST APIs to fit a vast variety of products is not only hard to understand, it also gets harder to manage as the data model gets bigger.
 At TravelgateX, we're true believers of the *Kaisen* philosophy.
 We're constantly researching for new ways to improve.

->"GraphQL allows us to think of our APIs as a whole, giving us a coherence across all of our products and services, which are accessible from one single endpoint.
-It is the ideal showcase for all of our innovative API products."
-><cite>Oscar Perez, CTO</cite>

-{{% alert theme="info" %}}Join us on [Slack](https://slack.travelgatex.com/) to talk with us about learning to use GraphQL and any questions you might have, or skills you would like to share with our community.
-You can also send us a [Jira service desk request](https://xmltravelgate.atlassian.net/servicedesk/customer/portal/7).
-If you would like any new features or more information in our Learning GraphQL documentation, send us an [issues request](https://github.com/travelgateX/Issue-tracker).{{% /alert %}}